chemandante/homm3/README.md

 6D - Everflowing crystal cloak\
 6E - Ring of infinite gems\
 6F - Everpouring vial of mercury\
-70 - Inexhaustable cart of ore\
+70 - Inexhaustible cart of ore\
 71 - Eversmoking ring of sulfur\
-72 - Inexhaustable cart of lumber\
+72 - Inexhaustible cart of lumber\
 73 - Endless sack of gold\
 74 - Endless bag of gold\
 75 - Endless purse of gold\